The Hamiltonian Cycle in $K_{1,r}$-free Split Graphs -- A Dichotomy: Introduction

 \section{Introduction}

-The Hamiltonian cycle (path) problem is a well-known decision problem which asks for the presence of a spanning cycle (path) in a graph.
+The Hamiltonian cycle problem (HCYCLE) is a well-known decision problem which asks for the presence of a spanning cycle in a graph.
 Hamiltonian problems play a significant role in various research areas such as operational research, physics and genetic studies \cite{app1,app2,app3}.
 This well-known problem has been studied extensively in the literature, and is NP-complete in general graphs.
-Various sufficient conditions for the existence of Hamiltonian cycle were introduced by G.A.
+Various sufficient conditions for the existence of a Hamiltonian cycle \cite{west} were introduced by G.A.
 Dirac, O. Ore, J.A.
 Bondy, and A. Ainouche, which were further generalized by A. Kemnitz \cite{KemnSchi}.
 A general study on the sufficient conditions were produced by H.J.
-Broersma and R.J.
-Gould \cite{s1,s2,s3}.
-Hamiltonicity has been looked at with respect to various structural parameters, the popular one is toughness.
-A relation between graph toughness, introduced by V. Chvatal \cite{chvataltough} and Hamiltonicity has been well studied.
+Broersma \cite{s1} and \bb{separately by} R.J.
+Gould \cite{s2,s3}.
+Hamiltonicity has been looked at with respect to various structural parameters, the popular one \bb{being} toughness.
+A relation between graph toughness, introduced by V. Chv\'{a}tal \cite{chvataltough} and Hamiltonicity has been well studied.
 A detailed survey on Hamiltonicity and toughness is presented in \cite{s2,bauer}.
-In split graphs, it is proved by D. Kratsch, J. Lehel, and H. Muller \cite{kratsch} that $\frac{3}{2}$ tough split graphs are Hamiltonian and due to Chvatal's result \cite{chvataltough}, Hamiltonian graphs are $1$-tough.
-Therefore, the split graphs are Hamiltonian if and only if the toughness is in the range $1..\frac{3}{2}$. \\
+In split graphs, it \bb{was} proved by D. Kratsch, J. Lehel, and H. Muller \cite{kratsch} that $\frac{3}{2}$ tough split graphs are Hamiltonian and due to Chv\'{a}tal's result \cite{chvataltough}, Hamiltonian graphs are $1$-tough.
+Therefore, the split graphs are Hamiltonian if and only if the toughness is in the range $[\frac{3}{2},1]$. \\